 Crystal O'Connor of Memories Pizza, Walkerton, Indiana

-All those times Indiana Gov. Mike Pence
+All those times Indiana Gov. Mike Pence blathered on

 about how his state's new law wasn't actually a license to discriminate and how "I believe in my heart of hearts that no one should be harassed or mistreated because of who they are, who they love, or what they believe.
 And I believe every Hoosier shares that conviction," he might ought to have considered the caliber of the person who was then going to come out and announce they were taking advantage of the law and would be discriminating against teh gays going forward.
 Like for instance the O'Connor family, owners of Memories Pizza in Walkerton, Indiana

 “If a gay couple came in and wanted us to provide pizzas for their wedding, we would have to say no,” says Crystal O'Connor of Memories Pizza. [...]